EB-5 Professionals & Investors

 What is a targeted employment area (TEA) and why is it important?

-According to the USCIS, the minimum qualifying EB-5 investment is $1 million.
-The minimum qualifying investment within a targeted employment area is $500,000.
-A targeted employment area is an area that, at the time of investment, is a rural area or an area experiencing unemployment of at least 150 percent of the national average rate.
+According to the USCIS, the minimum qualifying EB-5 investment is $1.8 million.
+The minimum qualifying investment within a TEA is $900,000.
+A TEA is an area that, at the time of investment, is a rural area or an area experiencing unemployment of at least 150 percent of the national average rate.
 A rural area is any area outside a metropolitan statistical area (MSA) and outside the boundary of any city or town having a population of 20,000 or more according to the decennial census.
-For more info on designating TEAs, look HERE.
+To see if your location qualifies as a TEA, look HERE.

 State Agencies Designated to Certify